ProjectIgnis/Distribution/README.md

 * Hold D: Lets the system stop at available timing.
 * F1-F4: Shows the cards in your GY, Banished Zone, Extra Deck, Xyz Materials.
 * F5-F8: Shows the cards in your opponent's GY, Banished Zone, Extra Deck, Xyz Materials.
+### macOS:
+Note that system hotkeys may intercept some of the above keyboard shortcuts.
+These app shortcuts are also available in the app and dock menus:
+* Cmd+N opens a new instance with audio muted
+* Cmd+Q quits the game
+* Ctrl+Cmd+F toggles fullscreen

 ## Searching functions
 * `string`: